• Skip to main content

 Advanced Fetal Monitoring

-This one day course is designed for perinatal nurses who have previously completed the AWHONN Intermediate Fetal Monitoring Course.
-It uses didactic collaborative learning to provide a comprehensive learning environment.
-Once completed it is worth eight CNE and six CME contact hours.
+This one day virtual or in-person course is designed for perinatal nurses who have previously completed the AWHONN Intermediate Fetal Monitoring Course as it expands on the knowledge based from the first course.
+It uses case study approach to learning to provide a comprehensive learning environment.
+Once completed it is worth 8 CNE & CME contact hours.

 Course Objectives

-If you would like more information or to schedule a class at your facility, please contact Shari Drakes at skdrakes@uams.edu.
+If you would like more information or to schedule a class at your facility, please contact Erin Weeks, BSN, CLC, RNC- EFM, RNC-OB EWeeks@uams.edu.

 AWHONN is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
 AWHONN also holds a California BRN number: California CNE provider #CEP580.
 Accredited status does not imply endorsement by AWHONN or ANCC of any commercial products displayed or discussed in conjunction with an activity.